Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Counting statistics in Hilbert space

 \subsection{Joint transition probability functional}

 The piecewise deterministic process of the wave function is Markovian~\cite{Davis1984}.
 Consequently, we can formally define the joint transition probability functional $T[\psi,n|\varphi,t]$.
 This functional represents the possibility that the quantum system begins with the wave function $\varphi$ at time $0$, and at time $t$, the wave function and the counting variable in Eq.~(\ref{countingquantity}) are $\psi$ and $n$, respectively.
-Equation~(\ref{tiltedLiouvillmasterequation}) admits a formal solution, and its $z$-transform is given by
+Equation~(\ref{tiltedLiouvillmasterequation}) yields a formal solution, and its $z$-transform is expressed as

 With this result, we derive the Laplace transform of time $t$ for the moment generating function: